iangoodnight/pwc/131/javascript/README.md

 Running `./ch-1.js` tests our solution against the sample test cases found at `../test_cases/ch-1/`.
-Optionally, `ch-1.js` can be run with a path argument pointing to a test file or directory of test files (i.e.: `./ch-1.js ./test`).
+Optionally, `ch-1.js` can be run with a path argument pointing to a test file or directory of test files (i.e., `./ch-1.js ./test`).
-Our test files must be comprised of lines alternating between inputs and expected results formatted as shown in the examples above (i.e.: `(1, 2, 4)` and `([1, 2], 4)`).
-It looks a little funny in JavaScript, but this is the _Perl_ Weekly Challenge Club after all.
+Our test files must be comprised of lines alternating between inputs and expected results formatted as shown in the examples above (i.e., `(1, 2, 4)` and `([1, 2], 4)`).
+It looks a little funny in JavaScript, but this is the _Perl_ Weekly Challenge Club, after all.
 Lines beginning with `#` and blank lines will be ignored.
 Lines are parsed with a helper function, `eval_input`.

 ```javascript